American Visionary Art Museum: Community involvement

 The Attack of the Sculpturians, was a human-powered vehicle, participating in the American Visionary Art Museum's Kinetic Sculpture Race, Baltimore, Maryland.

 AVAM has a long history of programs and practices intended to better the community.
 In 1997, several of AVAM's few full-time employees were hired directly from local homeless shelters.
 The murals which constitute the Museum's exterior walls were created and installed by members of AVAM's youth-at-risk and youth-incarcerated mosaic apprenticeship program in 2000.
 AVAM sponsors Baltimore artistic events, including art car events and the annual East Coast Championship Kinetic Sculpture Race.
 In 2010, AVAM started an After School program in collaboration with nearby Federal Hill Preparatory School, giving students access to the museum's collections and art workshop offerings.
 In October 2012, some pieces made by these students were auctioned off to benefit the Children's Home in Catonsville.
 AVAM expanded the program to a series of free workshops, called The Institute for Visionary Explorers, in the Enoch Pratt Free Library in 2012.
 AVAM was also the site of the inaugural Steps for the Cure, a breast cancer awareness event and fundraiser.

 Exhibitions

-As of 2015, AVAM has hosted 20 annual "mega-exhibitions," all of which “take one grand spirited theme that has inspired or bedeviled humankind from the get-go” in keeping with the 7 tenets of the museum's “Sure-Fire Recipe for Enchantment."
+As of 2015, AVAM has hosted 20 annual "mega-exhibitions," in keeping with the 7 tenets of the museum's “Sure-Fire Recipe for Enchantment."